Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In September 2022, Iran announced it had developed a suicide drone “designed to hit Israel’s Tel Aviv, Haifa” (Haaretz, September 12, 2022).
 Perhaps more alarming, it was reported that scientists at British universities are helping Iran develop drone technology that would enable it to launch suicide swarm attacks (Jewish Chronicle, June 15, 2023).

 Iran unveiled a new drone similar to the MQ9 Reaper in August 2023.
-Iran’s state-run IRNA news agency said the drone is able to fly up to 24,000 feet with a speed of 130 mph (210 kph), carrying a bomb payload of up to 660 lbs.
+Iran’s state-run IRNA news agency said the drone can fly up to 24,000 feet with a speed of 130 mph (210 kph), carrying a bomb payload of up to 660 lbs.
 (300 kg.) and electronic surveillance equipment (Independent, August 22, 2023).

 Ballistic Missile Threat